 The Council is subject to Equal Pay claims, and a provision for these at the Balance Sheet date has been included within these Financial Statements.
-The potential liability extends to beyond the Balance Sheet date.
+The potential liability extends to beyond the Balance Sheet date and the estimated provision at the date of issue of these Financial Statements is £404.0m.
 Negotiations continue in order to provide both a fair settlement to colleagues and result with a best value outcome for the Council and residents.
 We are hoping to conclude negotiations prior to finalising these accounts and as such, for these draft accounts being issued for public inspection, we have left the recorded provision unchanged from that shown at March 2022.
 This position will be reviewed and updated prior to finalising and signing.
-Disclosure of any current, signing date value has been omitted in line with IAS37 given the state of negotiations.